WalkingPizza/arduino-light-show/Command Line Interface/coding-conventions.md

 <a name="errorhandeling"></a>
 ## Error Handeling
-Functions whose names end on an underscore can fail, indicated by returning on a non-zero return status.
+Functions whose names end on an underscore can fail, indicated by returning on a non-zero or "failing" return status.
 Functions without a trailing underscore should be expected to succeed and return `0`.
-Occurrences of `return 0` or `exit 0` for the purpose of adhering to this convention are annotated with `# EHC` (meaning _error handeling convention_).
-Call sites of failable functions whose failures are not handeled are annotated with `# NF` (meaning _non-fatal_).
+Functions whose name end on a hyphen reflect the return status of a given command, and are therefore failable if and only if the given command is failable.

+---

+## Variable Declarations
+Variables are declared as _readonly_ whenever possible.
+For global variables this implies the use of the `readonly` keyword, for local variables the `-r` flag is set.
+Variables within functions are always declared as _local_.

+---

+<a name="pseudolibraries"></a>
+## Pseudo-Libraries
+Certain functions are used across multiple scripts.
+These functions live in "libraries", which are simply scripts containing only function and alias declarations.
+These libraries are imported by sourcing the execution of the script (`source <library>`/`. <library>`).
+Libraries are layed out slightly differently than other script files.
+Constants are not declared in a seperate function, and constants not meant for use outside of the script are preceded by an underscore in there name.
+Certain functions in libraries have convenience-aliases meant to be used to call the given function.
+Such functions are denoted by a leading underscore in their name, and their corresponding alias is declared right above the function declaration.